-The round ends when there are only 2 players alive.
-The two survivors then get naked (hand cards face up) and the points are counted:
+The round ends when there are only 2 gibbons left.
+The points are then counted for all gibbons:

 - Each doubt bonus (face down & sideways) is worth 5 points.

 - When playing with 6 players the rounds may be quite long sometimes.
-If time is limited, it might be better to end the game after a fixed number of rounds (eg. 1 or 2 rounds) instead of a point limit.
+If time is limited, it might be better to end play for a fixed number of rounds (eg. each deals once) instead of a point limit.

 DEALING & BOOKKEEPING TURNS

-Traditionally, the dealer's and bookkeeper's jobs are given randomly to two different players.
-After each round:
+Traditionally, in the beginning the dealer's and bookkeeper's jobs are given to two different players randomly, and after each round: